harshadteli/java-addmission-form/README.md

-## 🖼️ Simple Java Frame and Dialog Boxes Demo
+## 🖼️ Simple Java Frame(Student Addmission Form) and Dialog Boxes Demo

 This project provides a minimal example of a Java Swing application (`JFrame`) and demonstrates the use of three common `JOptionPane` dialog types triggered by buttons.